-That said, asking for feedback is uncomfortable for a lot of people.
-This is especially true if it’s not something you’ve done before.
+However, asking for feedback is uncomfortable for a lot of people.
+This is especially true if it’s not something you’ve done before or often.
 These tips can help you to get the feedback you’re looking for, either during the interview or after you’ve received a response (positive or negative).Tactic 1: Asking for feedback during the interview

 An obvious consideration before you ask is whether there’s still time in the interview.
 While interviewers often leave candidates time to ask questions, you’ll need to consider whether there are higher-priority questions you’d like answered before diving into how you performed in the past 30 minutes or so.

 On the one hand, he or she may prefer to get it off their plate as soon as possible and may appreciate your openness to feedback.
 Conversely, some people may feel uncomfortable giving you direct comments, and would likely deliver more thoughtful feedback if given the time to reflect after the conversation.

 Getting live feedback may benefit you by helping to establish rapport with your interviewer (as this type of conversation can make it feel almost as if you’re already working alongside them), as well as potentially giving you a chance to address concerns that he or she raises.
-That said, tread lightly if you think there’s been a misunderstanding—you don’t want to come off as defensive, but rather able to respond in a levelheaded way.Tactic 2: Asking for feedback after the interview
+Of course, tread lightly if you think there’s been a misunderstanding.
+You don’t want to come off as defensive, instead, able to respond in a levelheaded way.Tactic 2: Asking for feedback after the interview

 Asking for feedback after an interview is generally in response to a negative result, as chances are there won’t be much negative to say if you end up with a job offer.
 That said, even if you do receive an offer, there’s nothing to say you can’t ask for feedback in order to improve your interviewing in the future.

-While it can be daunting to ask for feedback regardless of the timing or method, remember that the worst they can say is that there’s nothing to share—so there’s really not much to lose.
-Give it a try next time you interview: chances are, it’ll be easier and more insightful than you might expect.Ready for employers to come to you?
+While it can be daunting to ask for feedback on a job interview regardless of the timing or method, remember the worst they can say is that there’s nothing to share.
+So, there’s really not much to lose.
+Give it a try next time you interview.
+Chances are, it’ll be easier and more insightful than you might expect.Ready for employers to come to you?
 See how Hired helps tech and sales talent find their next role.